mkelley/jwst-comets/README.md

 ### Examples
 #### Plain text table output
+A plain text table of targets can be generated.
+This list helps identify the time periods an object is observable, and the position in the sky when it is observable.
+It does not help understand the orientation of the instruments at those times.

 Generate fixed targets for comet 238P, output as space-separated-value table
 ```
 $ python3 apt-fixed-moving-target.py 116P 2022-05-01 2022-07-01 --type=comet -o comet.txt